pstelzig/MoPyRegtest/README.md

 ## Why MoPyRegtest
-The scope of `MoPyRegtest` is first and foremost to have a transparent, quick, lightweight and simple way to perform regression tests, without immediately requiring commercial simulation tools or creating strong dependencies from other Modelica libraries.
+The scope of `MoPyRegtest` is first and foremost to have a transparent, quick, lightweight and simple way to perform regression tests.
+Without immediately requiring commercial simulation tools or creating strong dependencies from other Modelica libraries.
+This is why MoPyRegTest consists of just one source file.

 All that is needed to use `MoPyRegtest` is a Python 3 installation, an [OpenModelica](https://www.openmodelica.org/) installation and a text editor -- things that very likely most (Open)Modelica users do have anyway.
 All that is needed to deploy `MoPyRegtest` is to write a Python file, just like in the `examples` folder of this project.

 Moreover, with the connection between Python and Modelica being very popular these days (see e.g. the projects [pyFMI](https://pypi.org/project/PyFMI/), [OMPython](https://github.com/OpenModelica/OMPython), [PySimulator](https://github.com/PySimulator/PySimulator) and many more), it appears meaningful to have one testing toolkit that can cover both your Python development and your Modelica model development.